emosher/spring-uber/README.md

 ### Running the Bitnami Secure Images Demo

 To run the BSI version of this app, you first need a BSI account and a registry set up.
 Mine is in the `Dockerfile.bsi` and `docker-compose.bsi.yml`.
-You will want to change those values and ensure you have authenticated access to your registry.
+You will want to change those values and ensure you have authenticated access to your registry in the `FROM` statment in the Dockerfile and the `image` tag in the Docker Compose.
 This app uses the Java 21, Java Minimal 21, and Postgres 16 containers.
 Make sure you have those 3 images before running the BSI version of the app.

 The demo script also requires the following tools, and will alert you if they are not installed:
  - Vendir